mrfdev/CMI/Resources/FAQ/cmi-running.md

 - If you spot any bugs, confirm them, and report them to Zrip's Github as a new issue.

-- When the server has started, CMI will automatically download languages, CMILib and you're ready to **Finish** (see below)
+- When the server has started, CMI will automatically download languages, CMILib and you're ready to proceed to the **Finish** step (below).

 ### <g-emoji class="g-emoji" alias="information_source" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/2139.png">ℹ️</g-emoji> Upgrading CMI

-If you are installing it for the first time, go to the Installing steps above and skip the upgrading steps.
+_If you are installing it for the first time, go to the Installing steps above and skip the upgrading steps._

 - Keep the existing `plugins/CMI/` folder, do not delete it.